Skip to content

 enable_thinking: false

-Note: LM Studio must be running with a chat model that supports tool calling loaded.
+Note: The server must be running with a model that supports tool calling.
+The base_url must include the /v1 path.

 Other Providers